Staff Council Bylaws

 - To serve as a sounding board for the administration regarding proposed actions, programs, policies and procedures that will affect the staff

-- To recommend to cabinet staff members who can serve as appointees on other university or Human Resources committees
+- To recommend staff members to serve as appointees on other university or Human Resources committees to University cabinet members

-- To act, in general, to help make American University’s educational community an efficient, fulfilling and attractive environment for employment
+- To act intentionally to promote American University’s educational community as an efficient, fulfilling, and attractive environment for employment

 Article II: Authority